 - Retainer fees – for instance a flat annual or monthly fee

 - A percent of assets under management (AUM), often averaging around 1%

 Fee-based advisors take an approach blending fee-only and commission.
 These advisors start with a simple fee structure but may earn a commission selling products on top of their other services.
 As with commission-based fees, there may be conflicts of interest in working with these advisors.

 When deciding on whether to work with a financial advisor, ask how their fee structure works and how they get paid.
 If you can learn from the outset how they make money, you will have fewer surprises down the road.

 3. What Are My Total Costs?

 Besides the fees an advisor charges for their services, there are other costs to consider.
 For example, if your portfolio includes mutual funds, there will be extra operating expenses paid from your returns.
-Other possible costs include brokerage costs, administrative fees, transaction fees, or marketing costs.
+Other possible costs include brokerage costs, fund fees, transaction fees, or marketing costs.

 4. What Experience and Qualifications Do You Have?

 If you wanted to climb Mt.
 Everest, you would need to hire a guide to make the ascent.
 When choosing a guide, I’m sure we’d all want to find someone with a lot of experience.